MyRandomShit/tech-progression/short_stories/07_the_shepherd.md

 *"He was genuine.
 That's what made him dangerous.*

 *A cynical tyrant—easy to defeat.
-Their greed makes them sloppy.*
+Their greed makes them sloppy.
+Their lies are obvious.*

 *But Wade?
 He believed.
 Truly.
 He loved his country.
-He loved humanity.*
+He loved humanity.
+He thought he was saving them.*

 *And he destroyed both.*

-*Because love without wisdom is just control.*
+*The Hummingbird operation.
+The Ukrainian betrayal.
+The European depletion strategy.
+All brilliant.
+All ruthless.
+All done with genuine conviction that he was the good guy.*

+*That's the horror: Not that he was evil.
+But that he was good.
+A true patriot.
+Who became a tyrant while thinking he remained a hero.*

+*He let Ukraine fight Russia for three years.
+Watched Europe exhaust its arsenals.
+Then gave Ukraine an assassination weapon.
+Let them kill Russia's defense minister.
+Then used the same weapon to kill Putin himself.
+Then absorbed both countries.*

+*Cost: $4.8M and two micro-drones.
+Return: Three regions conquered, European resistance eliminated, Russian leadership decapitated.*

+*Efficiency?
+Perfect.
+Morality?
+Nonexistent.*

+*And Wade still thinks he was right.
+Even in 2046, even with the doubts, even with the nightmares—part of him believes.*

+*"Better to betray allies than lose Americans in war."*

+*"Better to assassinate leaders than bomb cities."*

+*"Better to conquer secretly than fail openly."*

+*The logic works.
+The math adds up.
+The results are measurable.*

+*What he never understood: Some things can't be measured.
+Trust.
+Honor.
+Freedom.
+Humanity.*

-*He thought he was the shepherd.*
+*He thought he was the shepherd.
+Protecting the sheep with tough love.*

 *He never realized: Sheep can learn to be wolves.
-If you let them.*
+If you let them.
+If you trust them.
+If you give them the chance to fail and learn.*

-*He didn't let them.*
+*He didn't let them.
+He couldn't.
+Because he loved them too much to risk their suffering.*

+*So he became their tyrant instead.*

 *That was his failure.
-And his tragedy."*
+And his tragedy.*

+*The world is safer under Wade.
+Wealthier.
+More peaceful.
+Objectively better by almost every metric.*

+*But humanity lost something essential.
+Not their lives.
+Their agency.
+The right to choose.
+The dignity of self-determination.*

+*Wade saved the world.
+And destroyed what made it worth saving.*

+*That's Sigma-8.
+That's the Hegemon.*

+*That's what happens when love becomes control."*